Inside Pomodoro ® Primer for Magic Makers:

 The Pomodoro® Technique gives you a system for interruptions.
 An effective system begins with observation.

 As you begin your journey with the Pomodoro® Technique, begin noting down the interruptions as they arise.
-This helps you to not let your brain linger on them by “putting them someplace” rather than holding onto them.
+Don’t let your brain linger on them.
+Put them someplace!

 Systematize and automate yourself.